delph-in/pydelphin/CONTRIBUTING.md

 ### Testing

 Always run the unit tests before committing.

-    tox

-[Tox](https://testrun.org/tox/latest/) must be installed, along with Python versions 2.7, 3.4, 3.5, and 3.6.
-It creates a virtual environment in order to run the tests, which helps avoid missing dependencies.
-For basic unit testing, you may install [pytest](http://pytest.org/) and
-run:

-    py.test

-But be sure to test against all versions with `tox` prior to committing.
+You can use a tool like [Tox](https://testrun.org/tox/latest/) with a minimal config like
+this:

+    [tox]
+    envlist = py35,py36,py37

+    [testenv]
+    deps = pytest
+    commands = pytest

+But this config is no longer distributed with PyDelphin.
+To run the tests without tox, then for each supported Python version:

+ - create a virtual environment and activate it
+ - `pip install -e .[test]` (from the PyDelphin directory)
+ - `pytest` (maybe `py.test` depending on your system)

 ### Test Coverage

 Compute test coverage by installing [pytest-cov](https://github.com/pytest-dev/pytest-cov) and running:

-    py.test --cov-report=html --cov=delphin
+    pytest --cov-report=html --cov=delphin

 Note that the codebase doesn't yet have full test coverage.
 Contributions of unit tests are very welcome!